dask/knit/docs/source/quickstart.rst

 Status
 ~~~~~~

-After starting/submitting a command you can monitor it's progress.
-The ``status`` method communicates with YARN's
+After starting/submitting a command you can monitor its progress.
+The ``status`` method
-`ResourceManager`_ and returns a python dictionary with current monitoring data
+communicates with YARN's `ResourceManager`_ and returns a python dictionary with current
+monitoring data.

 .. code-block:: python